Efficient and cost-effective review of proposed gifts of real estate interests to the University of Pennsylvania.

 Treasurer

 The University will review all proposed gifts of real estate interests submitted by a Development Officer to the Office of Gift Planning.
 The Real Estate Gift Acceptance Committee (“REGAC”) will review all proposed gifts.
-REGAC is comprised of a designated representative from each of the following University departments: Development and Alumni Relations (DAR), Office of Gift Planning (OGP), Finance and Treasurer (Treasurer), Office of the General Counsel (OGC), and Facilities and Real Estate Services (FRES) (as needed).
+REGAC is comprised of a designated representative from each of the following University departments: Development and Alumni Relations (DAR), Office of Gift Planning (OGP), Office of the Vice President for Finance and Treasurer (Treasurer), Office of the General Counsel (OGC), and Facilities and Real Estate Services (FRES) as needed.
 Upon completion of its review, REGAC will recommend final acceptance or rejection of the proposed gift.
 It is the University’s policy to dispose of all gifts of real estate as expeditiously as possible, unless the property is specifically identified for acquisition in the Campus Master Plan.

 Gift Types